Tag Archives: West Texas

 * THE SPECTACLE RETURNS * Make your plans to join us for Joe Nick Patoski’s Texas Music Hour of Power * LIVE * from the studios of Marfa Public Radio and Patio Party.
 Sat.
 6 to 9 this Sat.
 7/29. … Continue reading

 This summer your public radio station in West Texas is hitting the state parks in our area and taking a look at the stories behind the places in our backyard.
 First up, we head to Monahans Sandhills State Park, where the … Continue reading

 Eleven West Texas residents became U.S. citizens Monday during a naturalization ceremony at the Fort Davis Historic Site.

 In the Davis Mountains of far West Texas you will come across vegetation and animals you’d be hard pressed to find anywhere else in the state.
-Take for instance – the The Rocky Mountain Ponderosa Pine – a soaring tree … Continue reading
+Take for instance – The Rocky Mountain Ponderosa Pine – a soaring tree that’s … Continue reading

 Texas is a huge state – we can all agree on that.
 But in a place this big, how do you decide where a part of Texas begins?
 The answer we came up with might surprise you.

 West Texas ranchers are broadening their income streams to keep their cattle operations afloat.

 150 years ago this week, the first entirely black army regiment was formed.
 Later nicknamed the Buffalo Soldiers, these regiments were critical to America’s westward expansion but have been largely forgotten in history books and popular culture.
 If you’re not … Continue reading